JibanRawal/Google-Data-Analytics-Certificate/README.md

 **Query** A query is a request for data or information from a database.
 **Syntax** Every programming language, including SQL, follows a unique set of guidelines known as syntax.
+The syntax of every SQL query is the same:

+1. Use SELECT to choose the columns you want to return.

+2. Use FROM to choose the tables where the columns you want are located.

+3.Use WHERE to filter for certain information.